Bifidobacteria: benefits, dosage, contraindications

 Acne ✪✪✪✪✪

-A preliminary study suggests that consuming lactobacilli and bifidobacteria reduces redness and inflammation, whether or not related to acne.
-Oral probiotic treatment decreases serum IL-10 levels in subjects with acne.
-Thus, probiotic strains might regulate immune and inflammatory response in these subjects.
-A bacteriocin extracted from the Lactococcus sp.
-HY 449 strain inhibits the growth of several pathogenic germs involved in skin inflammation and acne without causing allergic reactions or skin irritations.
+A preliminary study suggests that consumption of lactobacilli and bifidobacteria reduces redness and inflammation associated with, or unrelated to, acne.
+An oral probiotic treatment reduces serum IL-10 levels in subjects with acne.
+The probiotic strains could therefore regulate the immune and inflammatory response in these subjects.
+A bacteriocin extracted from the strain Lactococcus sp.
+HY 449 inhibits the growth of several pathogenic microorganisms involved in skin inflammation and acne without causing allergic reactions or skin irritation.

 Posologie